rameloni/tywaves-chisel/README.md

 and [Tydi-Chisel](https://github.com/abs-tudelft/Tydi-Chisel) circuits.

-The full project aims to successfully display waveforms of a Chisel circuit while **maintaining the source code structure, constructs, hierarchies and source language type information (the scala data type and constructor parameters) of signals and modules**.
+The full project aims to successfully display waveforms of a Chisel circuit while **maintaining the source code structure, constructs, hierarchies and source language type information (the Scala data type and constructor parameters) of signals and modules**.

-To achieve this goal, the project should:
+To achieve this goal, the project:

-1. collect high-level debug information (DI) of a circuit;
+1. collects high-level debug information (DI) of a circuit;
-2. elaborate the DI in order to associate it with the values in a trace from a simulator, in other words an association with the signals and modules output of a chisel-CIRCT compilation;
+2. elaborates the DI in order to associate it with the values in a trace from a simulator, in other words an association with the signals and modules output of a chisel-CIRCT compilation;
-3. emit a well-defined file format that a viewer can read together with a trace file to properly display the waveforms;
+3. emits a well-defined file format that a viewer can read together with a trace file to properly display the waveforms;
-4. make everything compatible and portable with the new [ChiselSim](https://www.chisel-lang.org/docs/appendix/migrating-from-chiseltest).
+4. makes everything compatible and portable with the new [ChiselSim](https://www.chisel-lang.org/docs/appendix/migrating-from-chiseltest).

 ![Tywaves project](./images/tywaves-intro-screen.png)